 Nomadic Sami of Northern Scandinavia

 This data set contains multi-generational demographic data collected from preindustrial (1600-1900) northern Fennoscandia.
-These data are retrieved from high-quality church records and represent rare and reliable source of individual demographic data from natural fertility and mortality populations living in the artic region.
-The data contain detailed information on birth, marriage, migration and death of all individuals born in 4 Finnish (Utsjoki, Inari, Enontekiö and Sodankylä) and 5 Swedish (Karesuando, Jukkasjärvi, Jokkmokk, Vilhelmina and Gällivare) parishes, allowing the determination of key life-history traits for these people.
-Some of the Finnish families moved to northern Norway during the study period and these families are followed in our records as well.
+These data are retrieved from high-quality church records, and represent a rare and reliable source of individual demographic data from natural fertility and mortality populations living in the Artic region.
+The data contain detailed information on birth, marriage, migration, and death of all individuals born in 4 Finnish (Utsjoki, Inari, Enontekiö and Sodankylä) and 5 Swedish (Karesuando, Jukkasjärvi, Jokkmokk, Vilhelmina and Gällivare) parishes, allowing the determination of key life history traits for these people.
+Some of the Finnish families moved to northern Norway during the study period, and these families are followed in our records as well.
 In total, these data contain currently demographic information on app.
-26,000 families and on app.
-87,000 individuals.
+26,000 families (~87,000 individuals).

-These data have some unique features: First, these parishes consisted of indigenous Sami people who practised traditional foraging and reindeer herding and settled farmers who practised mainly agriculture in terms of animal husbandry and small-scale farming.
-This gives an opportunity to study preindustrial people differing in cultural traditions, depending on different livelihoods and living in sympatry with a large sample size not found anywhere else globally.
-Second, these demographic data are matched with abundant information on e.g. familial wealth (e.g. occupational information, taxes paid, possession of wealth and land, personal belongings etc.), local climate (temperature, precipitation, snow cover, natural disasters) and food supply (crop yields, fishing and hunting catches, reindeer herding, vegetation etc.), disease risk (epidemics) and socio-economic and cultural changes.
-Third, the geographical location of the study populations in the artic region that is among the most vulnerable areas to current human-induced climate warming make these data very timely and valuable study system.
+These data have some unique features.
+First, these parishes consisted of both indigenous Sami people, who practised traditional foraging and reindeer herding, and settled farmers, who practised mainly agriculture in terms of animal husbandry and small-scale farming.
+This gives an opportunity to study pre-industrial people who lived in sympatry, despite differing in cultural traditions and depending on different livelihoods.
+The large sample size here is not found anywhere else globally.
+Second, these demographic data are matched with abundant information on familial wealth (occupational information, taxes paid, possession of wealth and land, personal belongings etc.), local climate (temperature, precipitation, snow cover, natural disasters), food supply (crop yields, fishing and hunting catches, reindeer herding, vegetation etc.), disease risk (epidemics), and socio-economic and cultural changes.
+Third, the geographical location of the study populations in the Artic region makes this dataset a very timely and valuable study system, as this is one of the most vulnerable areas to human-induced climate warming